Length: 52 min

 Category: nature, wildlife, science, computer and technology

-Computer linguists, on the other side, have developed sophisticated analysis tools during the last decades.
+Computer linguists and Automated Pattern Recognition researchers, on the other side, have developed sophisticated analysis tools during the last years.
 These can be adapted to whatever human language.

 But also to animal languages, such as whales, elephants, or gray parrots?
 Do whales use a real “language”?
 To find answers, an international team sets out to adapt AI tools to killer whales.